undeMalum/portfolio/content/posts/approaching-the-splits-2/index.md

 +++

 # Excuse
 [On September 28th, 2022](/portfolio/posts/approaching-the-splits/), I published my first reflection concerning my adventure toward doing the splits, which is quite some time ago.
 I have prolonged the release of another reflection for a couple of reasons.

-First, it's annoying to take photos while stretching because you can't just stand up (it's painful, believe me) to grab your phone and it's meaningless to write a reflection about my advance without showing evidence of it.
-I could provide some made-up numbers (how I feel more or less rather than prescise measurements), but what does it mean to you if I say "I can do the splits 3cm deeper?.
+First, it's annoying to take photos while stretching because you can't just painlessly stand up (it hurts very badly, believe me) to grab your phone.
+Without any photos there's no evidence of my progress and with no evidence it's meaningless to even start writing a reflection.
+I could provide some made-up numbers (I didn't make measurements after all because who would?), but what does it mean to you if I say "I can do the splits 3cm deeper?.
 Is it much or not really?
 Can I already touch the ground?
 That's why a photo is a must.

-Second, I thought it may be more intresting to summarize the progress over a longer period of time since it takes a lot of time to see substantial changes while stretching.
-The "wow" effect comes into play.
+Second, I thought it may be more interesting to summarize the progress over a longer period of time since it takes a lot of time to see substantial changes while stretching.
+The "wow" effect comes into play, but it's like a seed of a tree that grows slowly to show its power.

 Next, I was busy with other stuff like school deadlines, CAS project, bonding with peers and so on.